AnilPavanK/React_GithubUserFinder/README.md

-This is a Github user finder app to fetch User details to the application.
+Github user finder app to fetch User details to the application.